What happens next after O.J. Simpson granted parole?

 Can he access social media?

-It will be different world — when it comes to social media — when Simpson gets out.
+It will be a different world — when it comes to social media — when Simpson gets out.
 The former football star said he elected to complete a computer course during his time in prison.
-After his release, Simpson would have the right to go online and engage on platforms like Twitter or Facebook.
+After he's let go, Simpson would have the right to go online and engage on platforms like Twitter or Facebook.

 The U.S. Supreme Court ruled last month that prohibiting anyone released from prison from doing so would violate their First Amendment rights.